Skip to content

 Value of S&P500

 • The S&P 500 index is considered a benchmark.
-Since 1928 S&P 500 (includes dividends) has had an Arithmetic Average Historical Annual Return of 11.8% (inflation adjusted is 8.5%).
+Since 1928 S&P 500 (includeing dividends) has had an Arithmetic Average Historical Annual Return of 11.8% (inflation-adjusted is 8.5%).
 If you invested $100 in 1928 in the S& P500 the value in 2021 would be $761,711

 How can you be a part of the American dream to be considered wealthy or financially stable?

 Regardless of how much money you make, your wealth ONLY comes from how much money you SAVE and how wisely you INVEST.
-For example, if you make one million a year in salary but spend unwisely in expensive houses, cars, etc. versus if you make $100K a year but spend your money wisely and be smart in investing you can accumulate more wealth than a person making 10X.
+For example, if you make one million a year in salary but spend unwisely on expensive houses, cars, etc. versus if you make $100K a year but spend your money wisely and be smart in investing you can accumulate more wealth than a person making 10X.
 So, to be financially stable Smartly SAVE, SAVE and SAVE and then wisely INVEST, INVEST and INVEST.

-What is Risk and Return argument?
+What is the Risk and Return argument?

 Say you want to buy a toy from a toy store 5 miles away.
 Think of being able to buy the toy as a reward or return.
 To get to this reward or return you can walk, run or bike.
 All three options have certain risks of getting hurt, and getting there faster as a reward or return for your endeavor.
 However, walking has the lowest risk of the three but it will take the longest, so the least return.
-On the other hand, the bike ride offers the most risk but the fastest time to get there, this highest reward or return.
+On the other hand, the bike ride offers the most risk but the fastest time to get there, the highest reward or return.
 Running is somewhere between walking and biking.

-3) Equity or stocks (Medium to High Risk High Return) – Again this class of investment is riskier as it is not insured and one can lose all of their money, but the return is higher than the cash and fixed income class investments.
+3) Equity or stocks (Medium to High-Risk High Return) – Again this class of investment is riskier as it is not insured and one can lose all of their money, but the return is higher than the cash and fixed income class investments.
 There are certain types of stocks, like income stocks, which are considered less risky (or Medium risk) than say penny stocks.
-The high risk investments are commodities, crypto, penny stocks, junk bonds, precious metals,…
+The high-risk investments are commodities, crypto, penny stocks, junk bonds, precious metals,…

 When you buy or sell stocks can make a big difference